jaysoo/jaysoo.ca/_posts/2015-09-25-typed-redux-and-react.markdown

   modules.
 </div>

-### Props interface vs React.PropTypes
+### Properties interface vs React.PropTypes

-Props interface differs from `React.PropTypes` in that the latter will only give you errors during runtime.
-With Props interface we can get feedback immediately from the compiler.
+Properties interface differs from `React.PropTypes` in that the latter will only give you errors during runtime.
+With Properties interface we can get feedback immediately from the compiler.

 {% highlight js %}
 // This errors on compile because onSave is required but not specified.